 Several years ago, underwriters started to make wry comments about no longer knowing how their premiums were being calculated.
-It was intended as an indicator of sophistication back then.
-It could now be an exposure, for what you’re responsible for, you’re also accountable for.
+This could now be an exposure, for what you’re responsible for, you’re also accountable for.

 How an underwriter prices risk has ethical implications.
 And in this post, we’ll be looking at seven pricing practices that underwriters should have on their accountability radar.
 Some are more critical than others.
 The first one for example fits perfectly with the UK Prime Minister’s reference in her recent party conference speech to a ‘broken market’: where loyal customers are charged higher prices.

-Here are seven pricing practices that go to the heart of the ethics of insurance pricing.
+These seven pricing practices lie at the heart of the ethics of insurance.
 There may be others, but these are the ones every underwriter needs to be watching.

 Dual pricing is unpopular with both the public and Prime Ministers.
 It involves new customers receiving introduction discounts and loyal customers paying more as a result.
 It is however being superseded by more sophisticated optimisation techniques that move pricing from dual to multiple dimensional.
 These set the premium at what the consumer is thought to be willing to pay.
 This means not giving away discounts where you don’t need to, and charging more if the customer is prepared to pay it.
 It’s controversial and has been banned in over 20 US states.
 The FCA seems to be in two minds about it.